 If you worked in any of these countries, you could be due a Tax Refund

-Medicare in Australia: Are you Entitled?
+Understanding Medicare Levy Exemption in Australia: Are You Entitled?

 #TaxTipsAustralia #TravelTipsAustralia